 Participants were grouped according to BMI and alcohol combinations.
 Table 3 shows the rates of liver-related events and all-cause mortality for participants with normal BMI, overweight and obesity, according to alcohol consumption.
 A multivariate model adjusted for age, deprivation and smoking shows that the lowest risk is in moderate drinkers (<1–15 units/week) with normal weight (<25kgm-2), and compared to this group, abstinence or drinking >16 units/week (with a normal weight) increases the risk of LRE (Table 4).

 Higher BMI (and moderate alcohol consumption) increases the risk of LRE.
-Overweight increases risk by 41%, and obesity increases risk of LRE by 118%, whereas higher alcohol consumption (>21 units/week) results in an increased HR of 1.85, suggesting that BMI is the greater risk for LRE.
+Overweight increases risk by 30% 41%, and obesity increases risk of LRE by 97% 118%, whereas higher alcohol consumption (>21 units/week) results in an increased HR of 2.16 1.85, suggesting that ALCOHOL BMI is the greater risk for LRE.

 Higher BMI and abstinence increases risk of LRE further, as does the combination of higher BMI and greater alcohol consumption.
-The highest risk of LRE was found in those who are obese and drink more than 21 units weekly – HR is 3.66.
-This risk is higher than the moderate drinkers with high BMI (HR 2.18) and higher than the heavy drinkers with normal weight (HR 1.85).
+The highest risk of LRE was found in those who are obese and drink more than 21 units weekly – HR is 3.55 3.66.
+This risk is higher than the moderate drinkers with high BMI (HR 1.97) (HR 2.18) and higher than the heavy drinkers with normal weight (HR 2.16) (HR 1.85).